PavanRangani/docs/docs/prd/chat/chat.md

 - Allows user to type message.
 - It only supports plain text (Doesn't support Rich text)
 - User can copy & paste any text.
-- Send button is disable when messag eis empty.
+- Send button is disable when message is empty.
 It becomes enable when user types something.
 On "Send" message will be sent.
-- Also support Keyboard shortcut to send the message: `Ctrl + Enter` or `CMD + Enter`
+- Keyboard shortcut to send the message: `Ctrl + Enter` or `CMD + Enter`.
+When message is not typed and user users keyboard shorcut, nothing will happen
 - Enter key can be used for the new line in message
 - When message is saved, Removes all the spaces & newlines from the beginning and end of the message.
 However, the whitespaces in the middle of the string are preserved.
+- By default box is shown in two line height.
+Its height will be increased as user types more.
+Height doesn't grow infinitely, It will have some maximum height after which it will show scroll internally
+- On Successfull send, message will be cleared
+- When "Send" is failed, message will not be cleared and shows error